ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 #### Package **rjags**

 <!--
-Rocky 8: rjags still requires JAGS; keep /HB 2023-09-16 -->
+Rocky 8: rjags still requires JAGS; keep.
+ALSO: Troubleshoot why rjags fails to load on Rocky 8 although the compile goes well /HB 2023-09-16
+-->

 If we try to install the **[rjags]** package, we'll get the following